NoorMajdoub/Video_summarizer/README.md

 #  AI-Powered YouTube Video Summarizer for Educational Content

 An AI-powered system that analyzes and summarizes educational YouTube videos, combining text-based analysis with experimental visual content processing to enhance learning and information retrieval.
-PS: I wanted to work on something tha goes beyond just using the transcript and sending it to an LLM and just print the summary.
+PS: I wanted to work on something tha goes beyond just using the transcript and sending it to an LLM and just print the summary.explored a bit video summary concept.

 ---